Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Supported Entity Types:** Base Actors
 **Ghidra Reference (Ignore):** `kcCActorBase::OnCommand/kcCActor::OnCommand`
 **Usage:** `ShowDialog <dialogResourceName>`

+> [!IMPORTANT]
-IMPORTANT!
-This command is more complicated than it would initially seem.
+> This command is more complicated than it would initially seem.
-It would seem intuitive to use it like `ShowDialog "Bruiser: You got my honey yet?"`.
+> It would seem intuitive to use it like `ShowDialog "Bruiser: You got my honey yet?"`.
-However, this will not work.
+> However, this will not work.
 In-game this would show a dialog box with the text "not found".
-This is because `ShowDialog` is expecting the name of a text resource containing the dialog text, and not the dialog text itself.
+> This is because `ShowDialog` is expecting the name of a text resource containing the dialog text, and not the dialog text itself.
-So, `ShowDialog "DIALOG_004"` would work if there is a text resource named `DIALOG_004` in the level.
+> So, `ShowDialog "DIALOG_004"` would work if there is a text resource named `DIALOG_004` in the level.
-This allowed the original team to translate the game into multiple languages without having to copy the scripts for every single language.
+> This allowed the original team to translate the game into multiple languages without having to copy the scripts for every single language.
-Instructions for adding text/string resources are in the documentation near the start of this file, but can also be found [here](./modding-gqs-file.md)
+> Instructions for adding text/string resources are in the documentation near the start of this file, but can also be found [here](./modding-gqs-file.md)

 ### SetAlarm (Both)
 **Summary:** Sets an alarm to ring (Script Cause: `OnAlarm`) after a delay.